 Al-Be Farm is in their fourth season raising heritage breed chickens and quail.

 Al-Be Farm took home the purple ribbon for their quail eggs at the Nemeha county fair!
-If only ever eat chicken eggs, these champion eggs are something to try!
+If you only ever eat chicken eggs, these champion eggs are something to try!

 Al-Be Farm Offers:

 - Chicken Eggs & Meat

 - Young hens to start your own flock!

 Beth Kernes-Krause and Ralph Krause from Al-Be Farm began her foray into animal farming with Rhode Island Reds, a dual-purpose heritage breed that is more commonly known for its brown eggs.
 Beth however raised these birds for meat on non-GMO and transitional organic grain from Wattermann Family Farm.
 Al-Be Farm chickens and quail are kept on pasture and moved daily.
 Al-Be has expanded breeds and is now trying a wider variety of heritage breeds to determine which one perform the best and have the best flavor.
 The chickens are kept in "chicken tractors" to keep them safe from predators.
 Learn more about chicken tractors here.